-Emmanuel Villaume has led a distinguished career leading renowned symphony ensembles in the USA and abroad.
-He has made an outstanding contribution as Artistic Director and Chief Conductor of the National Slovenian Philharmonic Orchestra and in his ongoing role as Chief Conductor of the Slovakian Philharmonic Orchestra.
-In North America, he has conducted the Quebec Symphony, the Montreal Symphony in both Montreal and at Carnegie Hall, the Chicago Symphony, the Los Angeles Symphony and the Julliard Orchestra.
-He has also led the San Francisco Symphony, the Houston Symphony and the Boston Symphony at both Symphony Hall and the Tanglewood Festival.
-His performances with music organisations include the Royal Philharmonic, the Orchestre de Paris, the Orchestre Philharmonique de Radio France, the Beethovenhalle Orchestra of Bonn, the Münchner Rundfunkorchester, the Duisburger Philharmoniker, the Danish National Symphony Orchestra, the Norwegian Radio Orchestra, the Kungliga Filharmonikerna and the Prague Philharmonic Orchestra.
-In Australia, Villaume has conducted concerts with the Sydney, Melbourne and Brisbane Orchestras, and in Asia he has appeared with the NHK Symphony Orchestra in Tokyo, the Tokyo Metropolitan Symphony Orchestra and the China National Opera Orchestra for the 2008 Olympic Games.
+Emmanuel Villaume has led a distinguished career leading renowned symphonies in the U.S. and abroad.
+He made an outstanding contribution as Artistic Director and Chief Conductor of the National Slovenian Philharmonic, as well as with the Slovak Philharmonic Orchestra where he served as Chief Conductor from 2009–2016.
+In North America, he has conducted the Quebec Symphony, the Montreal Symphony in both Montreal and at Carnegie Hall, the Chicago Symphony, the Los Angeles Philharmonic, and the Juilliard Orchestra.
+He also led the San Francisco Symphony, the Houston Symphony, and the Boston Symphony at both Symphony Hall and the Tanglewood Festival.
+His performances with music organizations abroad include: the Royal Philharmonic, Orchestre de Paris, Orchestre Philharmonique de Radio France, Beethovenhalle Orchestra of Bonn, the Münchner Rundfunkorchester, Duisburger Philharmoniker, Danish National Symphony Orchestra, Norwegian Radio Orchestra, Kungliga Filharmonikerna, and the Prague Philharmonic Orchestra.
+In Australia, Villaume has conducted concerts with the Sydney, Melbourne and Brisbane orchestras, and in Asia he has appeared with the NHK Symphony Orchestra in Tokyo, the Tokyo Metropolitan Symphony Orchestra, and the China National Opera Orchestra for the 2008 Olympic Games.